Jan 21 - Feb 5, 2012

 - Click here for photos of quirky and scenic Queenborough

-- And scroll down on this page to read about the findings from the shiptracking
+- And scroll further down this page to read about our findings from the shiptracking

 This project was funded and supported by Art at the Centre, Swale Borough Council, and used ROOM, the mobile art space created from a shipping container.
 ROOM travelled around to different sites in Swale, hosting projects by different artists.

 We followed dozens of commercial vessels during the project and beyond - for up to a month, to allow time for them to reach their further destinations.
 The above map, updated during the project, shows how all the ships' journeys had spread out around the world within just a few weeks of having been seen from Queenborough.
 The following is what we discovered happened to the different types of ships we tracked: